jonathanp62/React-Rest-Service-TS/README.md

 The application can be accessed at http://localhost:5173.

 The project is a TypeScript equivalent to my Rest Service project originally developed in JavaScript.

+Please see https://jsonplaceholder.typicode.com/ and https://jsonplaceholder.typicode.com//guide/ for more information on the API.